Keelen-Fisher/CodeFellows-Lecture-Notes/class6.md

  JavaScript is the interavtive piece of your website. dynamic in it's language, it adds versatility and interaction within you program, as stated above.

+ > JavaScript reads from top to bottom so make sure to organize your code at all times!

+## What Are Variables

+- Something that holds data, it can be changes and similar to algebra.

- - JavaScript has variables that you need to know about:
+- You need to declare variables in JavaScript has variables that you need to know about:

     - String